PeresViz/open-cosmos-backend-challenge/README.md

 This service was created as part of the Open Cosmos backend challenge and addresses the following requirements:

 - Fetch the data exposed by the server included as a binary with the project files.
-- Store this data in a persistent data store; there are no requirements on which type of data store to use.
+- Store this data in a persistent data storage; there are no requirements on which type of data storage to use.
 - Implement and apply the following business rules around the data:
   - Data whose timestamp is "too old" should be treated as invalid and discarded.
 "Too old" means the data are timestamped more than 1 hour previous to the current time.
   - The server does some basic analysis on the data and adds tags which both describe the data and possibly the outcomes of the analysis.
 Data internal to the system are tagged with "system" and should be discarded.
 If the server believes the data to be inaccurate, it will tag those data points with "suspect".
 Potentially inaccurate data should be discarded.